 The syrup sweetener holds the dry ingredients together as well as creating a chewy texture unlike the dry crumbly bars made with powdered sweetener.
 The mixture should be pressed out into a rectangle on a non-stick surface.

 I used a round silicone cake pan because it was a good size to stick in the refrigerator.
 You could use a silicone mat, parchment paper, or even plastic wrap.

 Putting the mixture in the refrigerator hardens the bars up so it is easier to cut them.
 The mixture will be slightly warm after mixing since the VitaFiber syrup was heated.

 Once cut, they should be wrapped up to stay fresh.
 There is no need to store them in the refrigerator unless you like your bars cold.
 None of the ingredients in these protein bars require refrigeration so it’s fine to store them at room temperature.

-Although these bars do not taste exactly like a Coconut Cashew Quest Bar, they are very close.
+This homemade Quest bar recipe does not not produce bars that taste exactly like a Coconut Cashew Quest Bar, but it comes very close.
 The all natural Quest bars are also sweetened with erythritol, stevia, and lo han guo.

 I may add a bit of these additional sweeteners next time to see if the taste will more closely resemble that of a Quest bar.
 Combining sweeteners does have a synergistic effect which more closely resembles sugar.
 However, the main sweetener for Quest bars is isomalto-oligosaccharides (IMO) which is the VitaFiber sweetener.